 How To Staff A Brand Activation Successfully

-Whether in a retail environment, on-trade or in the third space (festivals, sporting events and other experience led events), knowing how to staff a brand activation successfully should be a vital part of your drink brand strategy.
+Whether in a retail environment, on-trade or in the third space (festivals, sporting events and other experience-led events), knowing how to staff a brand activation successfully is a vital part of your drink brand strategy.

-The power of engaging with consumers on an inter-personal level cannot be underestimated – it is an opportunity to build lifelong affiliation and loyalty for your brand.
+The power of engaging with consumers on an inter-personal level cannot be underestimated and can offer opportunities to build lifelong affiliation and strengthen brand loyalty.

-However, it’s astonishing how often we see brand activation staff who are not right for the brand, lack engagement or are detrimental to the activation.
+It may sound obvious, but it’s astonishing how often we see brand activation staff who are not right for the brand and lack the skills needed to make an event unforgettable for all the right reasons.

-With over a decade’s experience in running successful activations, we’re going to explore:
+With over a decade’s experience in running successful brand activations and events, below we’re going to explore the following:

-If the service is impeccable, and the staff embody the values of the brand, you’re likely to become emotionally engaged with the company’s story.
+If the service is impeccable at a restaurant or bar, and the staff embody the values of the brand, you’re likely to become emotionally engaged with the company’s story.
 It makes you an instant fan of the venue.

 A positive experience leads to you telling friends and colleagues.
 You visit again and become a net promoter (link here) and a loyal cheerleader of the brand.